4.9 from 20 users

 Acupuncture theory suggests that moxa has a warming effect that promotes activity and movement within the body.
 Combined with the natural rising properties of heat, this encourages the baby to move and rotate into the correct head-down position towards the opening of the pelvis.

-At your appointment, Dr D'Alberto will demonstrate how to apply the moxa correctly and provide you with instructions and a box of moxa sticks to continue the treatment at home.
+At your appointment, Dr (TCM) D'Alberto will take a brief history, check the position of the baby with your most recent scan, demonstrate how to apply the moxa correctly, and provide you with written instructions and a box of smokeless moxa sticks to continue the treatment at home.
+The initial consultation lasts around 45 minutes.
+Treatment is most effective when started between 33 and 36 weeks and continued daily for 10 days.

-5. How to use moxibustion to turn a breech baby
+6. How to use moxibustion at home to turn a breech baby

 • Light one end of the moxa stick with a lighter